Ogden sentenced to 38 years for killing his infant daughter in Parachute | PostIndependent.com

 February 3, 2017

-Matthew Ogden was sentenced Friday to 38 years in prison for killing his baby daughter in June 2015 in his Parachute apartment.
+Matthew Ogden was sentenced Friday to 38 years in prison for killing his infant daughter in June 2015 in his Parachute apartment.

-Initially charged with first-degree murder, Ogden pleaded guilty to reckless child abuse resulting in death.

-He was arrested in the death of his daughter, Sarah Ogden, after his wife, Phyllis Wyatt, told investigators that she awoke either late June 19 or early June 20, 2015, see her husband holding their newborn by the waist, yelling and shaking her violently, according to police.
+Ogden was arrested in the death of his daughter, Sarah, after his wife, Phyllis Wyatt, told investigators that she awoke either late June 19 or early June 20, 2015, to see her husband holding their newborn by the waist, yelling and shaking her violently, according to police.
 He took her into the next room, she said, where she continued to hear shouting, pounding and thumping.

-Wyatt told authorities she stayed in bed while this was happening.
-She said that when Ogden came back into the bedroom with the baby, Sarah wasn’t crying anymore, and Wyatt rolled over and went back to sleep.

 Emergency workers arriving at the couple’s Parachute apartment the next morning could not revive the infant.